tjr214/tree-of-life/README.md

 python demonstration.py
 ```

-This will create a range of example files in the `output` directory.
+This will create a range of example files in the `sample-output` directory.

 ## Color System